-10. Closure of Securities Exchange in Emergency.
+10. Closure of securities exchange in emergency

-The Commission may, after consulting the holder of a securities exchange licence, direct it to close its market for a period not exceeding five trading days.

-The Commission may give a direction under sub-section (1) if it is satisfied that the orderly transaction of business on the securities exchange is being, or is likely to be, prevented because -

-- (a) of an impending emergency, or an impending or actual natural disaster in Saint Christopher; or - (b) there exists an economic or financial crisis, in the Currency Union or elsewhere, or any other circumstance, which is likely to prevent orderly trading on the securities exchange.

-The Commission may, in consultation with the Monetary Council, extend the direction issued under section 10(1) for a further period.
+- (1) The Commission may, after consulting the holder of a securities exchange licence, direct it to close its market for a period not exceeding five trading days. - (2) The Commission may give a direction under subsection (1) if it is satisfied that the orderly transaction of business on the securities exchange is being, or is likely to be, prevented because- - (a) of an impending emergency, or an impending or actual natural disaster in a member country; or - (b) there exists an economic or financial crisis, in the Currency Union or elsewhere, or any other circumstance, which is likely to prevent orderly trading on the securities exchange. - (3) The Commission may, in consultation with the Monetary Council, extend the direction issued under section 10(1) for a further period.